 What is a phoneme?

-A phoneme is the smallest unit of sound.
+A phoneme is the smallest unit of sound that distinguishes one word from another word in a language.
 This chart shows all the phonemes used when speaking English.

 Phoneme learning in Reception and KS1